eranschweitzer/synfeeder/README.md

 Eventually, there should probably be a step to come up with good settings but currently there are two quick ways to play with the set point:
   1. **Tap Setting** Reducing the tap setting from 1 to 0.98 or so will help raise the voltage on the low voltage side.
 Conversely, increasing the tap from 0.92 to 0.94 will lower the low voltage terminal.
   2. **Reactive Support** Adding a shunt reactance to support the voltage at the low-voltage bus can help raise or lower the voltage.
-For example, take a look at `e.qdownstream(1)` which is roughly the reactive power in the transformer in MVAr, and add a fraction of this to `mpc.bus(2,BS)` if trying to rais the low voltage terminal.
+For example, take a look at `e.qdownstream(1)` which is roughly the reactive power in the transformer in MVAr, and add a fraction of this to `mpc.bus(2,BS)` if trying to raise the low voltage terminal.

 ## To Do
-- Options argument to change some of the defaults in the `single_feeder_gen` function.
 - Better interface to the various distributions so that new ones, possibly even non-parametric, can be used in the future.
 - Handle tap and reactive support options automatically, or as an option.
+  - Nominal tap settings are handled automatically, but there is still much room for improvement.
 - Add a module that connects multiple feeders with normally-open branches (partially started, see [FEN-report][3]).
 - Time-series modeling.
 - Translation to more modeling languages such as GridLAB-D (started already) and OpenDSS.